 / MEET THE TEAM

 From various fund raising events, the Rotary Club has limited funds that can be allocated to deserving causes.

 Some money from our fund raising activities has been set aside expressly to assist hard-pressed local charities and community groups during the current Covid-19 crisis.

 All applications must be made using our on-line form (link below) and should contain sufficient information for our Charity Committee to conduct a detailed review.

-The Club meets every Monday (except Bank Holidays) at the Marygreen Manor Hotel.
+The Club meets on 2nd and 4th Mondays (except Bank Holidays) at the Marygreen Manor Hotel.

 7.00pm for 7:30pm.
 Please contact us by e-mail or phone the hotel direct if you would like to attend.

-Please note that at present meetings are held weekly via Zoom conferencing at 6:30pm on Mondays
+Please note that at present Business meetings are held on the 3rd Monday of each month via Zoom conferencing at 6:30pm.